 When should I call Humboldt Termite & Pest Control?

 First off, there is no wrong time to contact a pest inspector.
 If you've got pests such as ants running around your home, it can be stressful.
-Our job is to make sure they leave you alone and keep your family and investments safe.
+Our job is to make sure they leave you alone and protect your family and investments.

 That noted, if you find a long string of ants within your home, pest inspectors are trained to not only help resolve the current infestation but also protect you from future occurrences.
 It can be incredibly cost effective to bring a professional in to not only resolve your current infestation, but to help protect you against future occurrences.

 - Step 1: Identification of infestation - It does no good to kill the ants in your home with bait and poisons if there are gaps in your home that will keep inviting them in with the weather turns cold.
 Our technicians are trained to not only find the existing problem but to pinpoint areas that may have been missed in attempting to treat the issue yourself.

 - Step 2: Treatment & extermination - Our products are applied safely for your family, pets, and the environment we are blessed to have in Northern California.
 Our treatment will not only remove the current wave of ants but provide a lasting protective barrier to keep the pesky ants away.

 - Step 3 : Ongoing preventative protection - Keep your home ant free with our ongoing pest protection plans designed to give you the peace of mind you need at your business and home.